vegram/forge/CONTRIBUTING.md

 ## 📝 Commits and Pull Requests

 For commit messages, simply keep it concise, descriptive, and **in all lowercase**.
-If this is your first time contributing to a large project like Blade, you could look through this neat tutorial: [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/).
+If this is your first time contributing to a large project like Forge, you could look through this neat tutorial: [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/).

 ## 🔎 Before Submitting